RobertsLab/sams-notebook/_posts/2022/2022-09-02-Daily-Bits---September-2022.md

   - Daily Bits
 ---

+---

+20220920

+- [ceabigr](https://github.com/sr320/ceabigr) meeting with Yaamini.
+Decided to generate list of genes with differing predominant isoforms between females and males - these were the only two comparisons Steven had produced so far.
+List will also use a binary system (i.e. `0` or `1` to indicate no different or different, respectively).

+  - Generated file(s).
+See [this Jupyter Notebook](https://github.com/sr320/ceabigr/blob/main/code/20220920-cvir-ceabigr-predominant_isoform-female_male.ipynb) (GitHub).

+---

 20220919

 - Did I finally fix the [SBATCH script for geoduck Hisat2 alignments](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20220914-pgen-hisat2-Panopea-generosa-v1.0-index-align-stringtie_isoforms.sh)?
 It's looking that way...